Josh Duhamel

 Joshua David Duhamel (/dəˈmɛl/ də-MEL-'; born November 14, 1972) is an American actor.
-After various modeling work, he made his acting debut as Leo du Pres on the ABC daytime soap opera All My Children, for which he won a Daytime Emmy Award, and later starred as Danny McCoy on NBC's Las Vegas.
+After working as a model, he made his acting debut as Leo du Pres on the ABC daytime soap opera All My Children, for which he won a Daytime Emmy Award, and later starred as Danny McCoy on NBC's Las Vegas.

 Duhamel has ventured into film, appearing as one of the main protagonists in four of the Transformers films, most recently in the fifth entry, Transformers: The Last Knight (2017).
 He has also appeared in When in Rome (2010), Life as We Know It (2010), New Year's Eve (2011), Safe Haven (2013), and You're Not You (2014).
 In 2015, Duhamel co-starred on the short-lived CBS crime drama Battle Creek.
 He has also starred in several video games, most notably Call of Duty: WWII (2017).
 In 2018, he appeared in the coming-of-age film Love, Simon.
 In 2021, Duhamel starred in the role of Sheldon Sampson in the Netflix superhero series Jupiter's Legacy.
 He also portrayed the role of Jacob Lee in the 2022 survival horror game The Callisto Protocol.

 Early life

-Duhamel was born in Minot, North Dakota.
+Joshua David Duhamel was born on November 14, 1972, in Minot, North Dakota.
 His mother, Bonnie L. (Bachmeier) Kemper, is a retired teacher and local businesswoman, and his father, Larry Duhamel, is an advertising salesman.
 Duhamel's family is Catholic.

 His parents divorced during his youth.
-He was raised by his mother and stepfather George Kemper.
+He was raised by his mother and stepfather, George Kemper.
 He has a younger sister and two younger maternal half-sisters.
 After graduating from Minot High School in 1991, Duhamel attended Minot State University and played backup quarterback for the university's football team.
 He planned to attend dental school, but dropped out one-and-a-half credits shy of his undergraduate degree.
-He later completed his credits, and received his degree in 2005.
+He later completed his credits and received his degree in 2005.